vega/vega-lite-api/docs/api/window.md

 <a id="sort" href="#sort">#</a>
 <em>window</em>.<b>sort</b>(<em>...value</em>)

 A sort field definition for sorting data objects within a window.
-If two data objects are considered equal by the comparator, they are considered “peer” values of equal rank.
+If two data objects are considered equal by the comparator, they are considered "peer" values of equal rank.
 If sort is not specified, the order is undefined: data objects are processed in the order they are observed and none are considered peers (the ignorePeers parameter is ignored and treated as if set to `true`).

 <a id="window" href="#window">#</a>
 <em>window</em>.<b>window</b>(<em>...value</em>)